Education Access and Equity

 for many children and youth in Turkana County — especially girls, children with disabilities, and those from nomadic pastoralist backgrounds — access to quality education remains a distant dream.
 Our Education Access and Equity program is designed to close this gap.

-We champion inclusive, culturally relevant, and accessible education systems that reflect the needs of Indigenous communities.
+We sponsor a child and champion for inclusive, culturally relevant, and accessible education systems that reflect the needs of Indigenous communities.

 Education Access Equity